How to debug a not connected sensor

 Ensure there are no visible damages in the probe or cable of the sensor.

 If available, try a different probe that is working properly.
-To do this follow the steps on how to replace the sensor or probe.
+To do this follow the steps on .
 If the NEON Vibration Sensor works with the new probe, then it's extremely likely that the old probe is damaged/malfunctioning.
-Contact TWTG through the service desk to arrange a replacement if the device is under warranty.
+Contact TWTG through the to arrange a replacement if the device is under warranty.

 In very unlikely scenarios the cable between the transmitter's PCB and the sensor's PCB can be disconnected.
-If this is the case, contact TWTG through the service desk to arrange the device's repair.
+If this is the case, contact TWTG through the to arrange the device's repair.